How to Care for Rats

 Rats require a stimulating environment as they love to play and explore.
 You should feature plenty of toys and distractions in the cage.
 Rat, ferret and bird toys are all great choices but avoid hamster toys as they will be too small.
 Include boxes and tunnels which the rats can explore and a wheel so they can burn off some energy.
 If you do include a wheel, then choose a style which does not have open bars as these cat trap rats’ tails.

 The cage should be thoroughly cleaned at least once a week.
 Use hot water and a disinfectant which is safe for animals.
 Any area of the cage which is used as a toilet should be cleaned daily.
 It is easier if you provide a litter tray for your rats.

 Rat nuggets or pellets are a sensible choice as they contain all of the nutrients which rats need.
 These also prevent rats from engaging in selected feeding.
 You can also feed your rats fresh food such as egg, chicken scraps, fruit and vegetables.
-It is nice to provide your rats with a few proprietary treats and these can be hidden around the cage so that your rats can be stimulated through foraging.
+It is and these can be hidden around the cage so that your rats can be stimulated through foraging.
 Feed fresh food and treats in moderation to prevent your rats from becoming obese.

 Ceramic and metal food bowls are best for rats as they can’t be chewed or easily knocked over.
 It is essential that you provide a large water bottle as rats drink more than other rodents.